 2. Put pressure on the ball

 To put pressure on the ball means getting close to the player with the ball.
 You don’t want to give them too much space.
-If they have space, they can pick out a pass or shoot on goal.
+They can pick out a pass or shoot on goal if they have space.

 It’s aggressive play to get close to the player with the ball.
 You don’t even have to touch them.